-students.
-The products displayed included different of impartiality committee in Eswatini Standards Authority (SWASA).
+One lecturer representing FNS Department is member of impartiality committee in Eswatini Standards Authority (SWASA).
 The Committee is aimed at assisting in developing food related standard policies (particularly those that relate to food hygiene and food safety) and auditing and certification for management systems.